PrimaveraDeveloper/lithium/capabilities/configuration.md

 For more information on how configuration works see [Configuration in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration).

-## Externalized application settings using Azure AppConfiguration
+## Externalized Application Settings using Azure AppConfiguration

 As the number of microservices grows over time manually managing their application settings becomes an overwhelming and error-prone task.
 Also, different microservices may share one or more settings and if ever there were a need to change one of these shared settings doing so would be extremely time consuming and fallible.

-To address this matter the Lithium Framework uses the Azure AppConfiguration service as way of managing application settings.
-For more information see: [Azure AppConfiguration](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview).
+To address this matter the Lithium Framework uses the [Azure AppConfiguration](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview) service as way of managing application settings.

 For more information see: [How to manage application settings externally using Azure AppConfiguration](../howto/howto-use-azure-appconfiguration.md).